Ahamedthaiyub/EMPLOYEE-ATTRITION-SYSTEM/README.md

-## to know more about my project just conatact me :ahamedthaiyub27@gmail.com
+## to know more about my project just contact me :ahamedthaiyub27@gmail.com